AroobAlhumaidy/LitDiver/README.md

 - Export **citation files** in `.ris` format
 - Generate a **summary report** in `summary_report.md`
-- PDF that was unable to download are registed in `download_failures.log`
+- PDFs that could not be downloaded are logged with reasons in `download_failures.log`

 ---
 ### 📝 Notes